electrototo/aws-lambda-blackbox-exporter/README.md

 Hey there!
 I created this repository to test the functionality of custom AWS Lambda Runtime environments.
 As an excercise, this repository is used to run [blackbox exporter](https://github.com/prometheus/blackbox_exporter) from Graphana on an AWS lambda.
 No modification to the source code was made (yet).

-This repo was created as part of my blog post [Serverless Prometheus Blackbox Exporter pt 1](#TBD), feel free to read it and if you have any question or general feedback, feel free to provide it here https://github.com/electrototo/aws-lambda-blackbox-exporter/discussions/1
+This repo was created as part of my blog post [Serverless Prometheus Blackbox Exporter pt 1](#TBD), feel free to read it and if you have any question or general feedback, feel free to provide it [on the discussions section](https://github.com/electrototo/aws-lambda-blackbox-exporter/discussions/1)

 ## High level overview